How to Manage Chronic ILD with Worsening Fibrosis

-Making decisions about how to manage ILD can leave you feeling overwhelmed with emotion.
+Making decisions about how to manage interstitial lung disease (ILD) can leave you feeling overwhelmed with emotion.
 We want to help you not only process these emotions, but also understand the facts around managing ILD, including how it may progress over time, so you can make informed decisions.

 We're here for you.

 You're not alone in this—call the Lungs&You® Call Center to speak with someone who can help you get the information you need to help take an active role in your health.*

 Below are some management options for chronic ILD with worsening fibrosis.
-Once you’ve assessed your options, you and your doctor can work together to create a disease management plan that’s best for you.
+Once you’ve discussed these options with your healthcare provider, you can work together to create a disease management plan that’s best for you.

 Pulmonary rehab includes a range of conditioning and breathing exercises, as well as lifestyle education, like how to manage stress and nutritional counseling.
-The goal is to help patients understand their breathing, function to the best of their ability, and increase strength and endurance.
+The goal is to help people with ILD understand their breathing, function to the best of their ability, and increase strength and endurance.
 Pulmonary rehab should be started right away for those who are eligible.

 Oxygen therapy helps to supply additional oxygen to patients who have low oxygen levels.
-It may help reduce breathlessness, enabling the patient to perform physical activities, like pulmonary rehab exercises.
+It may help reduce breathlessness, enabling the individual to perform physical activities, like pulmonary rehab exercises.